 VLDLR (Very Low Density Lipoprotein Receptor) is a Protein Coding gene.
-Diseases associated with VLDLR include Cerebellar Hypoplasia And Mental Retardation With Or Without Quadrupedal Locomotion 1 and Cerebellar Hypoplasia.
-Among its related pathways are Lissencephaly gene (LIS1) in neuronal migration and development and Reelin signaling pathway.
-GO annotations related to this gene include calcium ion binding and glycoprotein binding.
-An important paralog of this gene is LRP1B.
+Diseases associated with VLDLR include Cerebellar Ataxia, Mental Retardation, And Dysequilibrium Syndrome 1 and Cerebellar Hypoplasia.
+Among its related pathways are Lipoprotein metabolism and Guidance Cues and Growth Cone Motility.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.
+An important paralog of this gene is LDLR.

 Binds VLDL and transports it into cells by endocytosis.
 In order to be internalized, the receptor-ligand complexes must first cluster into clathrin-coated pits.
 Binding to Reelin induces tyrosine phosphorylation of Dab1 and modulation of Tau phosphorylation (By similarity).